-• Valuing premiums under our and Akcea's Novartis collaboration.
+Valuing premiums under our and Akcea's Novartis collaboration.

 During the first quarter of 2017, we valued the premiums under the SPA agreement with Novartis.
-These premiums included the premium Novartis paid related to the \$100 million purchase of our stock in the first quarter of 2017 and the premium we could have received related to Novartis' potential purchase of our stock.
-These valuations required us to use level 3 inputs, which we consider to be a critical accounting policy for our results in the first half of 2017.
+These premiums included the premium Novartis paid us related to its \$100 million purchase of our stock in the first quarter of 2017 and the premium we could have received related to Novartis' potential purchase of our stock.
+These valuations required us to use level 3 inputs, which we consider to be a critical accounting policy for our results in the first nine months of 2017.